Spectroscopy: Introduction

 Until recently all spectroscopy involved the study of line spectra and most spectroscopy still does.
 Vibrational spectroscopy is the branch of spectroscopy that studies the spectra.
 However, the latest developments in spectroscopy can sometimes dispense with the dispersion technique.
 In biochemical spectroscopy, information can be gathered about biological tissue by absorption and light scattering techniques.
 Light scattering spectroscopy is a type of reflectance spectroscopy that determines tissue structures by examining elastic scattering.
 In such a case, it is the tissue that acts as a diffraction or dispersion mechanism.

-Spectroscopic studies were central to the development of quantum mechanics, because the first useful atomic models described the spectra of Hydrogen which models include the Bohr model, the Schrödinger equation, and Matrix mechanics which all can produce the spectral lines of Hydrogen, therefore, providing the basis for discrete quantum jumps to match the discrete hydrogen spectrum.
+Spectroscopic studies were central to the development of quantum mechanics, because the first useful atomic models described the spectra of hydrogen, which include the Bohr model, the Schrödinger equation, and Matrix mechanics, all of which can produce the spectral lines of hydrogen, therefore providing the basis for discrete quantum jumps to match the discrete hydrogen spectrum.
 Also, Max Planck's explanation of blackbody radiation involved spectroscopy because he was comparing the wavelength of light using a photometer to the temperature of a Black Body.
 Spectroscopy is used in physical and analytical chemistry because atoms and molecules have unique spectra.
 As a result, these spectra can be used to detect, identify and quantify information about the atoms and molecules.
 Spectroscopy is also used in astronomy and remote sensing on Earth.
 Most research telescopes have spectrographs.
 The measured spectra are used to determine the chemical composition and physical properties of astronomical objects (such as their temperature, density of elements in a star, velocity, black holes and more).
 An important use for spectroscopy is in biochemistry.
 Molecular samples may be analyzed for species identification and energy content.